paloobi/portfolio-website-v1/README.md

 Requirements
 ------------

-This project uses Angular, HTML, CSS, Bootstrap, and customized Bootstrap templates.
+This project uses Node, Express, Angular, HTML, CSS, Bootstrap, and customized Bootstrap templates.

-It requires Node.js in order to run.
+Before you can run the application, you will need to ensure Node.js is installed.

-To install dependencies, run:
+You can then install dependencies with the following command:

   `npm install`